This article was last updated by on

 • Signs of digging around the plant in the pot and soil dust beneath the pot can also show whether your cat went near the plant.

-• Your cat will show some of the initial symptoms of toxicity, like itching, watery and red eyes, redness in skin and vomiting with continuous urination.
+• Your cat will show some of the initial symptoms of toxicity, like itching, watery and red eyes, redness in the skin, and vomiting with continuous urination.

 Treatment for Dieffenbachia Poisoning